CB radio base with mobile antenna

 If the antenna is not mounted to metal, a counterpoise / groundplane can be employed at least by drooping a wire or wires 1/4 wavelength long (27 MHz CB ~ 9 feet) from the ground of the antenna base, connected to the coax cable shield.
 Consider using a thin vertical wire with a vertical fiberglass or other non-conductive support to keep the center pin-connected wire from drooping and touching the ground or other objects.
 The groundplane wires should be kept away from the center-pin connected wire element of the antenna to avoid coupling and detuning the antenna.
 The groundplane wires can be drooped at an angle (ideally about 45 degrees below horizontal) to reduce coupling and detuning.

 For higher frequency MURS and GMRS or as a compromise at CB 27 MHz, a magnet mount antenna could be attached to a large dog kennel or magnetic baking sheet.
 A mobile mag-mount antenna on the roof will perform poorly without a large magnetic surface to attach to.
-For safety, put weight (say via sandbag) on the groundplane to prevent it from blowing off in the wind.
+For safety, put weight (e.g., a sandbag) on the groundplane to avoid it from blowing off the structure from high winds.

 Maximum communications range